cisagov/ScubaGear/PowerShell/ScubaGear/baselines/entraid.md

 4. Under **Manage**, select **Assignments.** and click the **Active assignments** tab.

 5. For each user or group listed, examine the value in the **Start time** column.
-If it contains a value of **-**, this indicates the respective user/group was assigned to that role outside of Microsoft Entra PIM.
-If the role was assigned outside of Microsoft Entra PIM, delete the assignment and recreate it using Microsoft Entra PIM.
+If it contains a value of **-**, this indicates the respective user/group was assigned to that role outside of Microsoft Entra ID PIM.
+If the role was assigned outside of Microsoft Entra ID PIM, delete the assignment and recreate it using Microsoft Entra ID PIM.

 #### MS.ME-ID.7.6v1 Instructions